The mean-variance optimization problem can be summarized as follows:

 where:

-It is seems like a complex formula, but if we ignore all computation details, $\boldsymbol g$ and $\boldsymbol h$ are just two vectors we already known (given $\boldsymbol V$ and $\boldsymbol \mu$), and the optimal weights are just a simple linear function.
+Although the formula may look complex, $\boldsymbol g$ and $\boldsymbol h$ are just two vectors determined by $\boldsymbol V$ and $\boldsymbol \mu$, and the optimal weights are a simple linear function of the target expected return.

 Minimum Variance Portfolio (MVP)